Trump continued to defend his son's meeting with a Russian lawyer

 Trump seemed to leave the door open to possible reconciliation on the global pact.

-The two presidents arrived at the Elysée palace in the same car earlier on Thursday, waving hello to the press.
-Macron ushered his U.S. counterpart up the stairs of the before shaking president Trump's hand vigorously.
+The two presidents arrived at the Élysée Palace in the same car earlier on Thursday, waving hello to the press.
+Macron ushered his U.S. counterpart up the stairs before shaking President Trump's hand vigorously.